-We have audited the attached remuneration report of CECONOMY AG, Düsseldorf, for the financial year from 1 October 2021 to 30 September 2022, including the related disclosures, prepared to meet the requirements of Section 162 AktG [Aktiengesetz: German Stock Corporation Act].
+We have audited the remuneration report of CECONOMY AG, Düsseldorf, for the financial year from October 1, 2022 to September 30, 2023 including the related disclosures, which was prepared to comply with § [Article] 162 AktG [Aktiengesetz: German Stock Corporation Act].

-Responsibilities of Management and the Supervisory Board
+Responsibilities of the Executive Directors and the Supervisory Board

-The management and the Supervisory Board of CECONOMY AG are responsible for the preparation of the remuneration report, including the related disclosures, in accordance with the requirements of Section 162 AktG.
-The management and the Supervisory Board are also responsible for such internal control as they have determined necessary to enable the preparation of the remuneration report that is free from material misstatement, whether due to fraud or error.
+The executive directors and the supervisory board of CECONOMY AG are responsible for the preparation of the remuneration report, including the related disclosures, that complies with the requirements of § 162 AktG.
+The executive directors and the supervisory board are also responsible for such internal control as they determine is necessary to enable the preparation of a remuneration report, including the related disclosures, that is free from material misstatement, whether due to fraud or error.